Custom Keyboards: the Wren

 - Open source: Cad Files & QMK Firmware

-If you’re familiar with QMK, ordering PCB’s, soldering keyboard kits and the like you already know the benefits of a custom keyboards, the wren is simply a the most fully-featured keyboard in its class.
-If you’d like a deeper dive, I’ll talk about the layout and features, customizing layouts with QMK, finally the path to getting your Wren keyboard.
+If you’re familiar with QMK, ordering PCB’s, soldering keyboard kits and the like, you already know the benefits of a custom keyboards.
+The wren is simply the most fully-featured keyboard in its class.
+If you’d like a deeper dive, I’ll talk about the layout and features that set it apart, customizing layouts with QMK, finally the path to getting your Wren keyboard.

 Design and Features of the Wren